numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

 7 out of the 8 objective functions - all except the Rastrigin function, which is handled differently - composing the constrained functions in ``bbob-constr-lin`` are convex or pseudoconvex - without considering the nonlinear transformations -, which together with the fact that the linear constraints are also quasiconvex implies that a KKT point is also a global optimal solution to these constrained functions.

-If the ``bbob`` function chosen in Step 2 includes nonlinear transformations, the algorithm above cannot ensure that the origin is the optimal solution up to Step 4 due to the lack of pseudoconvexity of the objective function, which was used to guarantee the sufficiency of the KKT conditions for optimality.
+If the ``bbob`` function chosen in Step 2 includes nonlinear transformations, the algorithm above cannot ensure that the origin is the optimal solution due to the lack of pseudoconvexity of the objective function, which was used to guarantee the sufficiency of the KKT conditions for optimality.
 To solve this issue, we add a new step between Step 1 and Step 2 where we remove the nonlinear transformations applied to the search space in the ``bbob`` function.
 The nonlinear transformations are applied to the whole constrained function (:math:`f` and :math:`g_i`) only after the constraints have been built and the origin has become the optimal solution.
-As we show in the Subsection :ref:`subsec-applying-nonlinear-transformations`, the application of nonlinear transformations to a constrained function does not change its optimal solution.
+As we show in the Subsection :ref:`subsec-applying-nonlinear-transformations`, the application of the `Coco` nonlinear transformations to a constrained function whose optimal solution is at the origin does not change its optimal solution.

-The final generic algorithm for the defining the constrained functions is given below.
+The final generic algorithm for defining the constrained functions is given below.
 As it can be seen, we also added a new step to move the optimal solution away from the origin in the end.

 1. Pick up a ``bbob`` function :math:`f` to be the objective function.